wmichalska/EEG-emotions/README.md

 * create classifiers
 * prepare plots (statistics and comparison of classifiers)

-Some of files are hidden like psychological data from participants.
+Some of important files are hidden like psychological data from participants.

 ## About Master Thesis:
 ###### This work is connected to emotion recognition using wearables devices and EEG signals.